 Trick 1 .
 Browser Optimization

-Sometimes your browser optimization is more than enough to fix the chrome-not-responding problem.
-Open Google chrome, clear cache, browsing history and cookies.
+Sometimes your browser optimization is more than enough to fix the chrome not responding problem.
+Open Google chrome, clear the cache, browsing history and cookies.

 - Open menu ( top right corner)